StelTheo73/thesis-docs/chapter-8/8-evaluation.md

 4. **Impact of Knowledge of Complex Numbers on Final Scores (p-value: 0.0648)**:
     The p-value of 0.0648 is slightly above the common significance threshold of 0.05.
 This means that there is not enough evidence to conclude that there is a statistically significant difference in the average final scores between those who know complex numbers and those who don't at the 5% significance level.

-5. **Average Normalized Gain (\<g\>) of 0.69**:
+5. **Average Normalized Gain ($\langle g \rangle$) of 0.69**:
-    The average normalized gain (\<g\>) of 0.69 indicates a substantial improvement in the players' knowledge after playing the game.
+    The average normalized gain ($\langle g \rangle$) of 0.69 indicates a substantial improvement in the players' knowledge after playing the game.
 According to the literature, an average gain above 0.25 is considered effective [@cooksey-jonsson-pre-post], making this result particularly significant.
 This demonstrates the game's effectiveness as an educational tool and highlights its potential to significantly enhance learning outcomes.

 ## Phase 2: Focus Group

-Below are the focus group findings by area:
+In this section we will present the focus group findings by area.

 ### User Interface & User Experience